 Basic Steps for Proper Flossing

-- Dispense a piece of floss about 17-18 inches long and wrap each end around the middle fingers of each hand.
-Keep wrapping the floss until you can place your index finger on the floss and they are 4-5 inches apart.
+- Dispense a piece of floss about 17 to 18 inches long and wrap each end around the middle fingers of each hand.
+Keep wrapping the floss until you can place your index finger on the floss and they are four to five inches apart.

 - Carefully, work the floss between the contacts of the teeth down toward the gums.

-- Once the floss is past the contact gently curve the floss around each individual tooth and gently move the floss up and down to remove debris.
+- Once the floss is past the contact, gently curve it around each individual tooth and move the floss up and down to remove debris.

 Contact Us With Questions

-If you have any questions about brushing or flossing with braces, please give us a call at one of our six convenient locations in Aurora, Denver and Lakewood.
+If you have any questions about brushing or flossing with braces, please give us a call at one of our three convenient locations in Aurora, Lakewood, and Denver.
 We’re sure to have an office close to you.
-We’re here to answer all of your orthodontic questions and help you get and KEEP that perfect smile you’ve been dreaming up.
+We’re here to answer all of your orthodontic questions and help you get and KEEP that perfect smile you’ve been dreaming about.